| Download Jade - template engine Jade is a high performance template engine heavily influenced by Haml

 default: p you have #{friends} friends

-a(href='/login', title='View login page') Login
+<a name="a6-9"/> AttributesJade currently supports (and)as attribute delimiters. a(href='/login', title='View login page') Login

-When a value is undefined or null the attribute is _not_ added,
+When a value is undefinedornullthe attribute is _not_ added,

-Boolean attributes are also supported:
+Boolean attributes are also supported: input(type="checkbox", checked)

-Multiple lines work too:
+Multiple lines work too: input(type='checkbox',

 name='agreement',